The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: Preliminaries to Basic Arithmetic

 \section{Preliminaries to Basic Arithmetic}

-In this section, we introduce $\BQC$ and $\BA$.
-The semantics of Kripke model theory for $\BQC$ and $\BA$ is introduced and its basic properties that are used in this paper are stated.
-Some weak arithmetical theories as base arithmetical theories are mentioned.
-For motivations and basic properties of $\BQC$ and $\BA$, see \cite{kn:Ru} and \cite{kn:AH}.
+In this section, we introduce the logical and arithmetical theories we will work with, including $\BQC$ and $\BA$.
+The semantics of Kripke model theory for $\BQC$, $\BA$ and their extensions is introduced and its basic properties that are used in this paper are stated.
+We assume that the reader is familiar with the semantics of first-order classical and intuitionistic theories (See Chapters 3 and 6 of \cite{D}, for example).
+For motivations and basic properties of $\BQC$ and $\BA$, see \cite{R98} and \cite{AH}.